ChevyRay/qoi_rs/README.md

 This is a Rust encoder and decoder for Dominic Szablewski's [QOI format](https://phoboslab.org/log/2021/11/qoi-fast-lossless-image-compression) for fast, lossless image compression.
+See the [QOI File Format Specification](https://github.com/phoboslab/qoi/issues/37) for more details.

 This was ported from Dominic's [original C code](https://github.com/phoboslab/qoi), but modified to be much more idiomatic in Rust.